omicscodeathon/metabodros/README.md

 # metabodros
-Metabolite Profile of Drosophila Fed Manipulated Natural Diet
+Metabolite Profile of Drosophila Fed with Manipulated Natural Diet